Burnham, Illinois

 Burnham is a village in Cook County, Illinois, United States.
 The population was 4,046 at the 2020 census.
-The ZIP code is 60633.

-Burnham has a Chicago ZIP code, and is often mistakenly considered part of Chicago.
-It is, however, an independent municipality lying just south of the Chicago city limits.

-Burnham was named for Telford Burnham who drew its plat; not, as is widely assumed, by Chicago city planner and architect Daniel Burnham.
+Burnham has a Chicago ZIP code (60633) and was named for Telford Burnham, who drew its plat.

 There are two sections of Burnham.
 The westernmost section surrounds Torrence Avenue, a north–south street.
 Torrence Avenue leaves this part of Burnham via a bridge, with Chicago on the other side.
 The eastern section surrounds Burnham Avenue, another north–south street.
 This section of Burnham ends at Brainard Avenue, where the Hegewisch neighborhood of Chicago lies on the other side.
 Upon entering Chicago, Burnham Avenue becomes Avenue O.

+History

+Due to its close proximity to Chicago, Burnham is frequently the subject of annexation debates for the city.
+One of the arguments is that Burnham is simply too small to govern itself efficiently without a high municipal tax burden, and that it would be cheaper for Burnham residents to be annexed into Chicago.

 Geography

 Burnham is located at 41°38′8″N 87°33′5″W (41.635535, -87.551284).

 According to the 2021 census gazetteer files, Burnham has a total area of 1.94 sqmi, of which 1.86 sqmi (or 95.62%) is land and 0.09 sqmi (or 4.38%) is water.
+The water section of Burnham includes part of Powderhorn Lake and its adjacent nature preserve, a unit of the Cook County Forest Preserve District.